IBM/agile-nfr-framework/README.md

   - Denial of service (D.o.S)
   - Elevation of privilege

-> Note: Whilst the Agile Security Framework incorporates STRIDE, this method is not documented in detail here, as there is ample documentation for this approach that is widely available.

-See here for more details - https://en.wikipedia.org/wiki/STRIDE_(security)
+You can see an overview of STRIDE in action by watching this short video here: https://www.youtube.com/watch?v=wL59RopnnOs See here for more details - https://en.wikipedia.org/wiki/STRIDE_(security)

-## 2 Wider NFRS
+## 2 Wider NFRs

 As well as the Security aspects for a project, the Wider NFRS are also addressed within the Agile NFR Framework.
 This falls into two sections.

-### 2.1 Agile NFR Method
+### 2.1 The NFR Card Game (Wider NFRs)

 The Agile NFR Method provides a means to ensure that Non-Functional requirements are thought about during the development cycle.
 The technique provides a set of cars which (like the Agile Security Method) allows a gamification approach to ensure that the developers are considering and addressing these NFRs.